Bookmarks / Anchor Links

 Note: once you click a page, it will change the name to "/node/" and some numbers (e.g. /node/39669).
 Please don't worry!
 This is done to keep the link from breaking if your page name changes.

 Next, add the bookmark to the end of the URL.
-You'll do this by adding a # symbol followed by the case-sensitive anchor you created.
-Do not use any spaces.

 The link to your bookmark on another page has been created!
 Click save when you're done and test it out to confirm it works as expected.